 6 Things to Consider When Making Your Portfolio Website

-Whether you’re set on launching your freelance career or simply want a place to showcase your creative work, a personal portfolio website can be your best ally.
-But making a great online portfolio requires way more than simply uploading your creative output to the web.
+Whether you’re set on launching your freelance career or simply want a place to showcase your creative work, a personal online portfolio can be your best ally.
+But making a great portfolio website requires way more than simply uploading your creative output to the web.
 Most of your clients will form their first impressions of you and your work through your portfolio, so it’s important that it looks clean and professional, and that it accurately demonstrates all your strengths.

 No matter whether you’re a designer, photographer, architect, marketer or writer, there are certain decisions in terms of both content and design that can make your portfolio stand out and enhance your chances of landing more clients.